EvanSmart-9AppSoft/EvanSmart-9AppSoft/README.md

- - 👋 Hi, I’m Evan Smart, a Co-Founder and CEO at 9AppSoft
+ - 👋 Hi, I’m Agbaire Evi Ete, a Principal Software Developer at 9AppSoft
 - 👀 9AppSoft is an NiTA award winning innovation companyb
 - 🌱 9AppSoft helps empower organisations in their digital transformation
 - 💞️ Reach out and let empower your businesses